Yunworthy/Baxter-project-3/motion/README.md

 There are three design options which are Flexure-Flexure(FF), Pivot-Flexure(PF) and Pivot-Pivot(PP).
 All of them use SDM to generate a rubber layer to increase surface friction and for FF and PF it is also used to connect the finger parts.
 ![alt text](https://github.com/zhouyuan7/Baxter-project-3/blob/master/motion/gif/Finger.png)

-In this project, I choose PP structure without SDM layer in order to simplify the building process.
-I have to admitted that without SDM layer the hand's grabing ability is lower but it still works well enough.
+In this project, I choose both PP and ff structure.
+For pp structure, in order to simplify the building process, I redisgn the friction layer without rubber layer.
+I have to admitted that without SDM layer the hand's grabing ability is lower and I highly recommand to add rubber layer.

 ### CAD&Assembly modification